 Suite Dreams: 5 Easy Steps to a Luxurious Master Bedroom

 I recently stayed at a really nice hotel.
 When I returned home, instead of being happy to be back in my own bed, I longed for the calming retreat that my hotel room delivered.
 It was classy, it was comfortable and it was sexy.
 I want that!
-I’m on a limited budget so I’m not in the position to totally re-do my bedroom but it needs a change.
+I’m not in the position to totally re-do my bedroom but it needs a change.
 Where do I start?

 Kansas City, KS